These Features Can Affect Your Longevity Annuity Rates

 - Age, gender, premium size, spousal continuation and optional riders will affect payouts

 Insurance companies calculate the size of your income based on how long they expect to pay you.
-Your personal attributes and the extra features you choose on your longevity annuity will affect the income you can generate.
+Your personal attributes and the extra features you choose will affect longevity annuity rates and the income you will generate.
 Here’s how to think about these:

 |Feature||Let’s Think About It!|

 If you purchase a longevity annuity earlier, you will generate more income, since the insurance company has more time to invest your money before starting to give you income.

 Females have longer life expectancies, and therefore longer payout periods, so they receive slightly less income each year.